-We’ve all got the one friend who chooses to roll a spliff instead of a joint, much to everyone’s dismay.
-We’ve also all experienced taking a huge accidental toke off something we thought was straight cannabis but was unfortunately mixed with tobacco.
-After the inevitable coughing fit, it’s appropriate to wonder why on earth anyone would choose to mix weed with tobacco.
+We’ve all got the one friend who chooses to roll a spliff instead of a joint.
+We’ve also all experienced taking a huge toke off something we thought was straight cannabis but was once we inhale we notice it’s mixed with tobacco.
+After the inevitable coughing fit, it’s appropriate to wonder why some cannabis consumers would choose to mix their weed with tobacco.

-Considering much of the world rolls spliffs instead of joints, what’s the basis for this nonsense?
+Considering much of the world rolls spliffs instead of pure cannabis joints, let’s try to find out what’s the basis for this?
 There are many reasons to mix weed with tobacco, based on cultural considerations, on preference, and the end result.
 Smoking weed feels much different than smoking a mixture, so much so that many people actually prefer the mellower high offered by a tobacco combination.

 Breaking Down the Vocabulary